MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 ---
 title: Get your existing app ready for HoloLens 2
-description: Designed for developers who have an existing app on HoloLens (1st gen) and/or older MRTK, and are looking to port to MRTK version 2 and HoloLens 2.
+description: Designed for developers who have an existing app on HoloLens (1st gen) and/or older MRTK who are looking to port to MRTK version 2 and HoloLens 2.
 author: grbury
 ms.author: grbury
 ms.date: 10/14/2019